slim-bean/loki-shell/opensource.com/article.md

 ### Step 1: Set up Loki.

 I’m going to run Loki on localhost to keep the URL’s compatible for everyone to get started quickly.
 However ultimately you will want Loki running somewhere accessible from all your machines.
 My current setup I’m running Loki on a Raspberry Pi (still within docker).
 More options and details can be found in the [git repo](https://github.com/slim-bean/loki-shell).

+At the time of this article 1.6.0 was the most recent Loki version but check [the Loki release page](https://github.com/grafana/loki/releases) to see if there is a newer version available!

 The Loki process in the Docker image runs as user 10001:10001 so to be able to write to the data directory we created we need to change the owner: